crosspath/eslint-config/README.md

 Config files will be updated
 [in this repository](https://github.com/crosspath/eslint-config)
-about once a month after updating ESLint and its plugins.
+about once a quarter after updating ESLint and its plugins.

 ## Usage